bradbell/xrst/sphinx/test_out/literal_cmd.rst

 Otherwise, the code block is in *display_file*.
 The file name *display_file* is relative to the directory where the :ref:`run_xrst@root_file` is located.

-This may seem verbose, but it makes it easier to write scripts that move files and automatically change references to them.
+1. This may seem verbose, but it makes it easier to write scripts that move files and automatically change references to them.
+2. Note that if you use the sphinx ``literalinclude`` directive, the corresponding file name will be relative to the :ref:`run_xrst@sphinx_dir@RST Directory` .

 .. meta::
    :keywords: no, start, or, stop